County of Conviction: Los Angeles

 Freed: March 19, 2013

-Danny Larsen has been released from prison!
-After a lengthy battle with the state and federal courts, the Ninth Circuit Court of Appeals has denied the Attorney General’s appeal.
+Daniel Larsen was released from prison in 2013.
+After a lengthy battle with the state and federal courts, the Ninth Circuit Court of Appeals denied the Attorney General’s appeal.

-In March of this year, in Los Angeles, Federal Magistrate Judge Suzanne Segal ordered Danny’s immediate release.
+In March of 2013, in Los Angeles, Federal Magistrate Judge Suzanne Segal ordered Danny’s immediate release.
 Fourteen years after his wrongful imprisonment for possession of a knife, he finally became a free man.

 During our post-conviction investigation, we gathered statements from many of these witnesses and presented the evidence to the California courts who summarily denied each petition.
 Then, we went to federal court, and eleven years after his conviction, a federal district court took the case seriously, held an extensive hearing, reversed the conviction, and ordered him released.